Illinois Child Custody Laws

 |Child's Own Wishes Considered?||Yes|

-Note: State laws are constantly changing -- contact an Illinois child custody attorney or conduct your own legal research to verify the state law(s) you are researching.
+Note: State laws are constantly changing -- your best course of action is to contact an Illinois child custody attorney.
+Barring that you should conduct your own legal research to verify the state law(s) you are researching.

 Research the Law